Summary

 stdio (Standard I/O) Transport

-- You add the server configuration to
+- The server configuration is added to

-python weather_server.py) - The client sends an
+python weather_server.py. - The client sends an

 - The client sends a